-(CNN) -- Here's a look at the life of Elizabeth II, Queen of the United Kingdom of Great Britain and Northern Ireland, and of her other Realms and Territories and Head of the Commonwealth of Nations.
+Here’s a look at the life of Elizabeth II, Queen of the United Kingdom and other Commonwealth realms.

 Birth name: Elizabeth Alexandra Mary